SushantPoman/Study/Interview Questions.md

 43. Consumed API AWS can not accept more than 25 request per second, but our app can accept 2K.
 How can we handle it.
 Any setting to restrict number of calls?
 44. We have two databases mysql and postgresql.
 Mysql is for daily use and Postgresql will require after 2 weeks.
 We want this on demand basis, how can we do it?
 45. Domain driven design pattern
+46. How to receive custom model data in kafka consumers
+47. Web API vs Rest API
+48. Why to use Json
+49. Can we store DTO directly in database using repository's save method
+50. Hide the request and response in api or don't show those details in inspect-network tab
+51. If kafka consumer goes down, how you can handle it? //consumer.commitSync();
+52. Write main class of spring boot
+53. Write code without dependency injection(controller, service and repository)
+54. How you configured profiles(dev, test, uat, prod) in your application
+55. Why to use kafka, based on what things we conside it
+56. Handle locking and logging at kafka consumer side
+57. How would you create a book class that prevents adding duplicate books to a collection, where uniqueness is determined by the title and author?
+58. CQRS design pattern in microservices

 # Database
 1. how to increase performance of queries
 2. what is indexing
+3. Bucketing vs Partitioning vs Dynamic dividing vs Indexing
+4. Two tables employee(id, name, deptId, salary) and dept(deptId, deptName).
+Fetch the deptName based on highest salary in each dept.
+5. How many joins are there, explain all
+6. Can we store null values in primary key and foreign key

 # Agile
 1. what is process to calculate story points?